Arts Education Belongs in Every School

 About Voluntary Contribution Funds

 A voluntary contribution is an election made by the taxpayer to designate amounts on their tax return to charitable funds.
 A contribution of $1 or more is permitted in whole dollar amounts.
-Voluntary contributions are permitted as charitable contributions (in the year following the contribution) on the Federal Schedule A. For more information, visit the California Franchise Tax Board Voluntary Contribution Funds FAQ..
+Voluntary contributions are permitted as charitable contributions (in the year following the contribution) on the Federal Schedule A. For more information, visit the California Franchise Tax Board Voluntary Contribution Funds webpage..